 Learner name: Date:

 Learner signature: Date:

-Date:
+Assessor signature: Date:

-Date:
+Internal verifier signature: Date:

 (if sampled)

 CNC Fabrication

 Machinery

 This unit covers the skills and knowledge needed to prove the competences required to prepare and use CNC fabrication machinery.
 It will prepare the learner for entry into the engineering or manufacturing sectors, creating a progression between education and employment, or it will provide a basis for the development of additional skills and occupational competences in the working environment.